 Mt.
 Kenya, Africa’s second highest peak is regarded as the realm of Ngai, god of the local Kikuyu people.
 Traditionally, all Kikuyu home were built to face this sacred peak.
 They call it Kirinyaga or place of light.

-The Kenya Association of Hotelkeepers and Caterers is a representative body that brings together duly registered hotels, camps and lodges in Kenya.
+The Kenya Association of Hotelkeepers and Caterers is a representative body that brings together duly registered hotels, camps and lodges in Best of Kenya.

 - The Masai Mara – If you want to see the ‘big five’ in one morning, Masai Mara in western Kenya is the place to be.

 - Lamu – Lamu is one of Kenya’s oldest towns, settled by the Swahili about 700 years ago.